-In Paris, your rental can start and end on any day of the week – it's up to you!
+In Paris and London, your rental can start and end on any day of the week – it's up to you!
 In Provence and Tuscany, rentals go from Saturday to Saturday.
-Please note: We are unable to accommodate arrivals and departures on December 25 and January 1.
-Arrivals and departures on December 24 and 31 may incur a special fee.
+Please note: We may not be able to accommodate arrivals and departures on December 25 and January 1, but we are happy to confirm this on a case-by-case basis.
+Arrivals and departures on December 24, 25, 31, and January 1 may incur a special fee.

 How and when do I pay?